“Masks! Oh Masks!

 You have composed this image, this my face that bends

 In the name of your image, listen to me!”

 Gauri Gill (b.
 1970, Chandigarh, India) has exhibit ed within India and internationally, including documenta 14, Athens and Kassel.
 Her work is in t he collections of prominent institutions, including the Museum of Modern Art, New York; Tate Modern, London; Kiran Nadar Museum of Art, New Delhi and the National Gallery of Canada, Ontario.
 In 2011 she was awarded the Grange Prize, Canada’s foremost award for photography.
 She lives and works in Delhi.

 This special edition of PHOTOPAPER has 32 pages.
+With an essay by Natasha Ginwala.
 Images above showing selected pages.